 Another great resource for kids activities is the Science Experiments section of the Australian website Kidspot.

-Ps – For more ideas check out my post Summer Activities with Kids from 2016
+Ps – For more ideas check out my article Summer Activities with Kids from 2016